 What is a Good Debt to Income Ratio?

 The Consumer Financial Protection Bureau states that borrowers’ DTI should not exceed 43% when obtaining a mortgage.
-Typically, mortgage lenders prefer to see borrowers with a DTI ratio less than 36%.
+Typically, mortgage companies prefer to see borrowers with a DTI ratio less than 36%.
 Although, if your debt to income ratio is higher than anticipated, there are some steps you can take to lower your DTI.

 How to Improve your Debt to Income Ratio